Choose the perfect holiday letting

 Recommended holiday lettings in Florida

-Rent a holiday apartment, home or cottage in Florida: from £41 per night
+Rent a holiday home, apartment or cottage in Florida from just £69 per night

 Popular holiday rental amenities in Florida

 Accommodation options can be narrowed down based on various criteria.
 Just above, you can see the total number of rentals that offer a particular feature in Florida.
 Most of the holiday rentals in Florida provide internet or TVs, which makes it a wonderful holiday destination if you can't imagine a holiday without internet or you never miss an episode of your favourite show.
 Plan your holidays in advance if you like to end your days curled up by the fire or you want to sweat it out in a sauna.
 There are just 5,972 properties listed including fireplaces and 8,541 rentals providing saunas.